- What is a Purchase Agreement

 The earnest money is not paid directly to the owner of the home for sale.
 The creation of an escrow account is necessary to make sure the appropriate disbursement of funds, after the real estate transaction’s conclusion, is handled by a professional third-party to the real estate transaction.

-Once the owner of the property accepts an offer for purchase, the buyer is required to sign a contract to make the transaction legal and binding.
+Once the owner of the property accepts an offer for purchase, the buyer is required to sign a purchase agreement to make the transaction legal and binding.
 This contract is generally referred to as the “purchase agreement” or the “purchase and sales agreement.”
-This contract starts the earnest money procedure, which enters both the home seller and home buyer into a legally binding contract for the purchase of the home at the agreed-upon terms, less any home inspection contingencies, or addendums to contract.
+This contract starts the earnest money procedure, which enters both the home seller and home buyer into a legally binding contract for the purchase of the home at the agreed-upon terms, less any home inspection contingencies, or addendums to the contract.

-As soon as the contract is signed, the purchaser or their real estate agent is then required to make the earnest money deposit to be held in escrow by a third party title company.
-When all the provisions of the sales contract are complete, the title company pays out the earnest money deposit to the seller as part of the purchase price.
+As soon as the purchase agreement is signed, the purchaser or their real estate agent is then required to make the earnest money deposit to be held in escrow by a third party title company.
+When all the provisions of the sales contract are complete, the title company pays out the earnest money deposit to the seller as part of the purchase sales price.
 If the purchaser is unable to find funding for the purchase of the property, she/he can get their earnest money back, provided that he/she included the correct inspection contingency in the purchase and sale contract.

 Honestly, the amount of earnest money deposit can be as much or as little as you want it to be.
-Many times you will run into the ever-dreaded “subject to our terms” clause, but legally, there is no set amount of money, or a percentage of the cost to buy a home that your earnest money deposit need be.
+Many times you will run into the ever-dreaded “subject to our terms and conditions” clause, but legally, there is no set amount of money, or a percentage of the cost to buy a home that your earnest money deposit need be.
 As long as the parties involved come to an agreement on the amount as well as concessions to the transaction, your earnest money deposit can be any amount you want it to be.

 The earnest money will generally have to come out of your own pocket as there are not really any mortgage lenders willing to increase their risk of loss by funding the earnest money deposit as well.

-Once the offer is accepted, all that’s left is the final paperwork and closing, the status of the real estate transaction will change from contingent to pending.
+Once the offer is accepted, all that’s left is the final paperwork and closing, then the status of the real estate transaction will change from contingent to pending.

 There are various kinds of both contingent and also pending conditions, each one suggesting a various level of chance for other enthusiastic purchasers.

-In real estate, a “contingency” refers to a condition of the Purchase and Sale Agreement that requires to take place for the real estate transaction to keep moving on.
+In real estate, a “contingency” refers to a condition of the Purchase and sale agreement that requires to take place for the real estate transaction to keep moving on.
 As the buyer, there are numerous contingencies that you can pick to include in your purchase and sale agreement or contract for sale.

 In a real estate transaction, home inspections are for your benefit, as the buyer.
 They permit you to get a full image of the condition of the home that you plan to purchase.